 Let’s imagine that you have a warehouse containing your inventory and equipment, and that warehouse is worth $20 million based on your estimates.

 If you live in a dry area that is prone to fires, you should consider the likelihood of your facility being damaged or destroyed in a fire.
 From the data you’ve researched in your area, you make an informed estimate that your building could be affected by a fire once every ten years.
 You further estimate that, in the event of a fire, half of your warehouse would be lost before the fire could be contained.
 This results in an estimated loss of $10 million every ten years, or in annual terms, $1 million every year.

 This concept translates to every type of asset.
 If you’re evaluating electronic data, identify various loss scenarios such as an attacker compromising your network and destroying 25% of your data, or a system crash losing the past two weeks of sales records, or server equipment failure preventing you from generating new data for five days.

 Determine how likely each scenario would be on a per-year basis (called the Annual Rate of Occurrence, where 1 equals once per year, 0.5 equals once every two years, etc.), calculate the dollar-amount loss of each instance (called the Single Loss Expectancy), and multiply the likelihood by the cost to get the Annualized Loss Expectancy, which is the amount that you can spend per year on protecting against this situation.

-It’s also important to realize that the amount of risk that your assets face is constantly changing.
-New types of threats emerge every day, so it’s important to conduct a fresh review periodically to ensure that you are correctly managing your company’s risk.
-Doing so will allow you to stay on top of the security needs for your business while correctly handling the risks posed to your assets.
+Remember, the amount of risk that your assets face is constantly changing.
+New types of threats emerge all the time.
+You must routinely conduct a cyber security risk assessment to ensure that you are correctly managing your company’s risk.
+This ensures that you stay on top of the cyber security needs for your business while correctly managing and assessing the risks posed to your assets.

 No waiting, 100% Free